 The Best Cinnamon Roll Cake Recipe

-Cinnamon Rolls are such an iconic dessert, but they also happen to be fairly time-consuming.
-When you consider waiting for the dough to rise (twice), coupled with preparing a dough, the filling, and a glaze — it can be a lot.
+Cinnamon rolls are an iconic dessert, but they can be time-consuming.
+Waiting for the dough to rise twice, plus making the dough, filling, and glaze—it’s a lot.

-And while I spent months creating my ideal Easy Cinnamon Roll Recipe (which requires NO kneading, NO mixer needed, and the quickest possible dough preparation) — it still takes a fair amount of overall time to get from start to cinnamon rolls on the table.
+While I spent months perfecting my Easy Cinnamon Roll Recipe (with no kneading, no mixer, and the quickest dough prep possible), it still takes a fair amount of time to get from start to cinnamon rolls on the table.

-So this Cinnamon Roll Cake recipe is truly the best — here’s why we think so:
+That’s why this Cinnamon Roll Cake recipe is the best:

-• All the flavors you know, love, and expect from cinnamon rolls
+• All the flavors you love from cinnamon rolls.

 • No kneading, no rising, no mixer needed.
-In fact, we don’t even make the dough thanks to a shortcut ingredient!
+We don’t even make the dough, thanks to a shortcut ingredient!

 • This cake can be on the table in about 30 minutes.
 Seriously!
-The preparation is so quick and the bake time is pretty quick as well.
+The prep and bake time are both quick.

 • It’s fun!
-Really, this cake is quite fun to assemble and even more fun to eat (obviously!).
+This cake is a blast to assemble and even more fun to eat (obviously!).

 Process shots-- images of the biscuits being rolled out and coated in butter